SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 3. `bunzip`: Unzip a .bz file.

 4. `${}`: when using a variable, the name of the variable should be placed between curly brackets and should start with a dollar sign (`$`), otherwise the bash won't recognize the name as a variable.

+5. `less`: open the first few lines of a files that can be read as a text file.

+6. When using or defining strings of texts, putting the string between accolades ('') tells the bash to take the text within the accolades literally.
+Remember this when using the variables, as `'${var}'` is literally taken as the string ${var} whereas when using `${var}` (without accolades) the bash will try implement the variable 'var' depending on what you have defined before for this variable.

+These commands are summarized in a text file ('Linux_Processing_Commands.txt' located at the [SATAY github repository](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/Linux_Processing_Commands.txt)).
+The variables containing the paths and names in this file (the codes in the first block of codes) can be changed according to your data.
+The commands can then be literally copy-pasted in the bash and it should work properly.

 ### 1. Quality checking of the sequencing reads; FASTQC (0.11.9)